Reyuu/Booky/README.md

 # Booky

 ## Overview
-**Booky** is an addon for World of Warcraft, that creates an immersive experience for all books, scrolls and other lore items, that would be otherwise displayed on the lefthand side in a small panel.
+**Booky** is an addon for World of Warcraft, that creates an immersive reading experience for all books, scrolls and other lore items, that would be otherwise displayed on the lefthand side in a small panel.

 (Minimize button shows the UI.
 This button will be removed in coming versions.)